 Indiana law requires that money you owe to the state, its agencies and certain federal agencies be deducted from your refund or credit before a refund is issued.
 This includes money owed for past-due taxes, student loans, child support, food stamps or an IRS levy.
+If the

-If the Department applies your refund to any of these debts, you will receive a letter explaining the situation.
+Department applies your refund to any of these debts, you will receive a letter explaining the situation.

 Note.
 There is a statute of limitations on filing refund claims.
-When filing your 2012 tax return, a claim for refund of excess withholding credits must be made no later than April 15, 2015.
-A claim for refund of all other excess payments and refundable credits must be made by April 18, 2016.
+When filing your 2011 tax return, a claim for refund of excess withholding credits must be made no later than April 17, 2014.
+A claim for refund of all other excess payments and refundable credits must be made by April 17, 2015.
 (The claim is considered to be made on the day your tax return is postmarked.)
-If you file your 2012 tax return after the statute of limitations has expired, no refund will be issued.
+If you file your 2011 tax return after the statute of limitations has expired, no refund will be issued.

-Line 23 - Direct deposit
+Line 22 - Direct deposit

 You may choose to have your refund deposited in your checking, savings or Hoosier Works Master Card account.
-If you want your refund directed into your checking or savings account, complete lines 23 a, b, c and d.
+If you want your refund directed into your checking or savings account, complete lines 22 a, b, c and d.

-Caution.
-If you choose this option, make sure to verify the account information after you've entered it.
-This will help ensure your refund is deposited into your desired account.

-The routing number is nine digits, with the first two digits of the number beginning with 01 through 12 or 21 through 32.
-Do not use a deposit slip to verify the number because it may have internal codes as part of the actual routing number.

-The account number can be up to 17 digits.
+- a) The routing number is nine digits, with the first two digits of the number beginning with 01 through 12 or 21 through 32.
+Do not use a deposit slip to verify the number because it may have internal codes as part of the actual routing number. - b) The account number can be up to 17 digits.
 Omit any hyphens, accents and special symbols.
-Enter the number from left to right and leave any unused boxes blank.

-Check the appropriate box for the type of account you are making your deposit to: either a checking account or savings account.

-To comply with banking rules, you must place an X in the box on line d if your refund is going to an account outside the United States.
+Enter the number from left to right and leave any unused boxes blank. - c) Check the appropriate box for the type of account you are making your deposit to: either a checking account or savings account. - d) To comply with banking rules, you must place an X in the box on line d if your refund is going to an account outside the United States.
 If you check the box, we will mail you a paper check.

+Note.
+The routing and account numbers may appear in different places on your checks.

-If you currently have a Hoosier Works MasterCard and wish to have your refund directly deposited in your account, enter your 12-digit account number on line 23b, where it says "Account Number" (do not write anything on line 23a "Routing Number").
+If you currently have a Hoosier Works MasterCard and wish to have your refund directly deposited in your account, enter your 12-digit account number on line 22b, where it says "Account Number" (do not write anything on line 22a "Routing Number").
 You can find your 12-digit account number in the upper right-hand corner of your account monthly statement.